-3. Avoid opening the bag or using when windy.
+3. Avoid opening the bag or using it when windy.
 Choose a well-ventilated area.

-4. Avoid shaking the bag before opening, as this creates dust particles.
+4. Avoid shaking the bag before opening it, as this creates dust particles.

 5. Carefully cut open a corner of the bag (don’t tear) and water gently to settle any dust particles.
 Keep the mix damp while in use.

 6. Punch a few holes in the bag to reduce any pressure build-up caused by heat.